-We develop algorithms for two key scenarios - when the spatial distribution of tags is unknown, and when it is known.
-The spatial distribution of tags plays a critical role in the algorithm because of our reliance on common link layer protocols, wherein time required to read tags is proportional to the number of tags to be read [17], [21].
-Thus, without the knowledge of tag distribution, the relative importance of the various "subregions" cannot be estimated, i.e., how long should each subregion be covered/read by a reader.
-The above is true even if the total number of tags can be estimated [16].
+We develop algorithms for two key scenarios - when the spatial distribution of tags is unknown and when it is known.
+The spatial distribution of tags plays a critical role in the algorithm because of our reliance on common link layer protocols, wherein time required to read tags is proportional to the number of tags to be read [15], [17].
+Thus, without the knowledge of tag distribution, the relative importance of the various subregions cannot be estimated, i.e., how long should each subregion be covered/read by a reader.
+The above is true even if the total number of tags can be estimated [14].
 Thus, in the context of unknown distributions, we consider the "minimum covering schedule" problem of computing the smallest slotted-schedule of readers such that the computed schedule "covers" the entire given region.
 To read all the given tags in the region, such a designed schedule is repeated iteratively until all tags are read.
 If tag distributions vary widely, then the above strategy (of iterating over a covering schedule) may be inefficient, since in the later iterations some of the readers may not have any tags to read.
 However, when tag distribution is unknown, any scheduling algorithm will suffer from the same issue.
 On the other hand, with the knowledge of tag distribution, such inefficiencies can be alleviated.

 In this section, we formally define the minimum covering schedule (MCS) problem for the "unknown tag distribution" scenario.
 The corresponding problem in the "known tag distribution" scenario will be formulated and addressed in Section VI.
-Before we formally define the MCS problem, we discuss the concept of time slots and give a few definitions.
+To formally define the MCS problem, we start with a few definitions.
+First, we define when a tag is considered "readable" by a reader.
+Then, we define the concept of a covering schedule of readers.
+Informally, our MCS problem is to determine the shortest covering schedule of readers for a given set of readers and channels.

 Time Slots.
 As noted before we are using a slotted time model.
 In each time slot, each reader is either active or inactive.
 In addition, in a time slot, each active reader operates on an appropriately chosen channel, and tries (not necessarily with success) to read the tags in its interrogation region.
-The size of the time slot is chosen to be sufficiently large so that each active reader A is able to read at least one tag within the time slot, as long as there are some tags that can possibly be read (i.e., well-covered tags, as defined below) by the reader A. In other words, the time slot is chosen large enough to be able to mitigate tag-tag collissions to the extent that one tag can be read by each reader.
+The size of the time slot is chosen to be sufficiently large so that each active reader A is able to read at least one tag within the time slot, as long as there are some tags that can possibly be read (i.e., well-covered tags, as defined below) by the reader A. In the context of the tree-splitting algorithm [15], the time slot size can correspond to the time required to traverse a certain number of tree edges such that one tag is read.